 Gaze Burvill Outdoor Kitchen with Delivita wood fired oven

 Man is instinctively drawn to fire and it’s hypnotic effect on us takes us back to our primal roots.
 We have grown up throwing a few sausages on the barbecue, but now there are many more options for creating an outdoor kitchen.
 Jamie Oliver has us salivating with his creations from his wood fired pizza oven.
-It’s use extends beyond pizza to making soup, baking cakes and even roasting your turkey on Christmas day.
+It’s use extends beyond pizza to making soup and baking cakes.
+I even have clients who roast their turkey on Christmas day.

 For something more exotic, how about the spicy aroma of chicken kebabs and naan bread wafting over from your tandoor oven?
 There is also a foodie trend for smoking anything from fish to duck breasts in your back yard.